Washington Needs a Commission on Boys and Men

 See also: Democratic Leaders Joe Fitzgibbon and Monica Stonier Comment on Commission on Boys and Men Idea

-To WIBM’s followers and supporters: I am not currently putting out a call to action to outreach to Rep. Doglio or to any other legislator.
+To WIBM’s followers and supporters: I am not currently putting out a call to action to contact Rep. Doglio or any other legislator.
 If you are inclined on your own to outreach to Rep. Doglio, DO NOT approach her in such a way that that conveys any anger or hostility whatsoever.
 After listening to her response, I do understand feeling angry — as well as sad, optimistic, and other feelings.
 However, if you email or call Rep. Doglio’s office and you convey anger, you are not only not helping this cause; you are harming it.
 Don’t do it.